petriLan/theme-skeletor/README.md

 }
 ```

+# Deploying
+This is a Composer package.
+That means that you normally require it in your projects composer.json.
+See [redandbluefi/skeleton](https://github.com/redandbluefi/skeleton).
+You don't deploy _this_ repository, you deploy the parent repository which has listed this repository as a dependency.

+If this is a private repository, you must add a deploy key to the server you wish to deploy on. https://developer.github.com/guides/managing-deploy-keys/#deploy-keys

+Build is triggered automatically when `composer install` or `composer update` is ran.
+See composer.json.

 # Developing the skeleton itself
 Running `yarn start` will present you with a nice dashboard.
 That isn't very helpful when you're editing Webpack configation and having to manually reload your configuration every time.
 Use `yarn run dev` to run Webpack using Nodemon, which will automatically restart when your config changes.